thewickening/squaddex/README.md

-This Pokedex web app is a fun weekend project, deployed here: https://damian-pokedex.streamlit.app/
+This is the official Squad Dex for the Pixelmon server SquirtleSquadMC, deployed here: https://squaddex.streamlit.app/

-Have fun!